 The latest WOSU Public Media Community Report includes a review of WOSU content and services, plus an analysis about the reach and impact of those services during the past year.

-Find out how WOSU Public Media’s content and services impacted the community in 2016.
+Find out how WOSU Public Media’s Vision to serve Columbus and Central Ohio.

 Equal Opportunity Employer